-What makes me an Unruly Woman?
-It’s the same as what makes you an Unruly Woman.
+What makes me The Unruly Woman?
+It’s the same as what makes you Unruly.
 You are unlike the others.
 You rebel against convention.
 You care more about doing what’s true than what society says you “should” be doing.
-You not only dance to the beat of your own drum, you probably built it with your own two hands.
+You not only dance to the beat of your own drum, you probably built it with your own hands.

 The ache to live your truth consumes you.
 I understand all of this because it’s my truth, too.
 You can read more about this approach in my book "Is Home Your Happy Place?"
 Here is what moves me:

 Traveling lightly enough to say yes when the world whispers my name